-- (1) The proposal shall be submitted to the Community Development Department for review, and to determine the following: - a.
-General Plan consistency - b.
-Risk and safety considerations - c.
-Maintenance requirements - d.
-Durability - (2) The proposal will be reviewed by the Recreation Services Department Director if placement is proposed on a park property. - (3) The proposal will be reviewed by the ARC with a recommendation to the City Council. - (4) Recommendations will be considered by the City Council at a public hearing concurrently with the consideration of the public art piece(s).
+- 1. The proposal shall be submitted to the Community Development Department to review it to: - a.
+Determine ongoing and General Plan consistency, accuracy and appropriateness. - b.
+Ensure it would not create an undue risk or a safety problem. - c.
+Consider maintenance requirements. - d.
+Determine durability. - 2.
+The proposal will be reviewed by the Recreation Department Director if placement is proposed on a park property. - 3.
+Recommendations will be considered by the City Council at a public hearing concurrently with the consideration of the public art piece(s).
 The City Council will have final approval of the donation and may reject a donation for any reason.